Aviva Canada says ride-sharing insurance coming in February

-TORONTO Aviva Canada aims to offer ride-sharing insurance to Ontario drivers who use their own vehicles to carry paying passengers starting next month, a service that could solve a major headache for ride-hailing company Uber Technologies Inc [UBER.UL].
+TORONTO Jan 6 Aviva Canada will offer ride-sharing insurance to Ontario drivers who use their own vehicles to carry paying passengers next month, a service that could solve a major headache for ride-hailing company Uber Technologies Inc.

 Insurance was a major bone of contention in a raucous debate at Toronto city hall in late September, when the council voted to write new transportation rules that would apply to Uber and its ilk and asked the Silicon Valley-based company to stop operating while they did so.